ybalkind/davidklaing.github.io/_posts/2020-02-11-passive-investing.md

 12\.
 Profit!

-These instructions obviously aren't for everyone, but if you're a Canadian who has found this stuff a bit out of reach, I hope this has demystified a few parts of it for you.
+This system obviously isn't for everyone, but if you're a Canadian who has found this stuff a bit out of reach, I hope this post has demystified a few parts of it for you.

 One last time: I am not a financial advisor, and I am definitely not *your* financial advisor.
 But if you have any questions on the level of this nuts & bolts stuff, or about my experience investing in the e-Series funds with TD's self-directed accounts, I'm happy to help!